The Prophet Bilaam and the Messiah-1/

 The holy spark in Sodom that turned into a huge holy flame in David

-No study of the Seven Commandments of Noah is completed without reading the Prophet Bilaam’s vision of the Messiah (said the late Lubabitz’ Rebbe zt”l.)
+No study of the Seven Commandments of Noah is complete without reading about the Prophet Bilaam and his s vision of the Messiah (said the late Lubabitz’ Rebbe zt”l.)

 What is the Messianic age?
 What are the conditions that can produce a Messiah?
 Is there a prescription for making a Messiah?

-This very question stands against anything that most people know about a Messiah.
+These very question stand against anything that most people know about a Messiah.

-Usually we think of a Messiah as an enormously important person, sent from Heavens to save Israel and Mankind.
-He is not a predicted product of any prescription.
+People usually think about the Messiah as an enormously important and powerful person sent from Heavens to save Israel and Mankind.
+He is not a’ predicted product’ of any prescription.

-And yet the originator of the concept of the Messiah, the Prophet Bilaam, discovers the process and describes it in detail in his prophecy.
-And remember, Bilaam preceded Isaiah by many centuries.
-Isaiah was his student, so to speak.
-And as our rule of thumb says, wherever a concept appears first time in the Torah, there you may find its precise definition.
-Hence the process that the Prophet Bilaam describes is credible.
-Yes, we may bring a Messiah into existence.
+And yet the originator of the concept of the Messiah, the Prophet Bilaam, discovers a process that produces a Messiah and describes it in much details.
+Since Blaam preceded Isaiah by many centuries.
+Isaiah is considered his student..
+And as our rule of thumb says, wherever a concept appears first time in the Torah, there you would find its precise definition.
+Hence the concept of the Messiah and the conditions to make a Messiah pare DEFINED by the Prophet Bilaam.
+Indeed, we can bring a Messiah into existence.
 IT IS UP TO US, so says the prophet.

-Let’s also point out that Bilaam was a non-Jew Noahide.
-He could observe the process of bringing a Messiah while looking at it from the outside.
-In fact, he wished to stop the process and destroy Israel.
-How amazing it is that we learn about Israel’s merits and strength, from no other than our most vicious enemies!
+Let’s point out that Bilaam was a non-Jewish Noahide.
+He observes the process of bringing a Messiah while looking at it from the outside.
+In fact, he wished to destroy Israel and stop the coming of the Messiah, and his advice to King Balak was very effective, and still is.
+How amazing it is that we learn about Israel’s merits and strength from no other than our most vicious enemies!

-The rabbis also observed that two of the most important segments of the Torah are named after Noahides.
-One is Yithro, after whom the Torah portion including the Ten Commandments is called.
-The second one is Parshat Bilaam (Balak) that includes the process of bringing up a Messiah.
+The rabbis also observed that two of the most important segments of the Torah are named after non Jewish Noahides.
+One is Yithro, Moses’ father in aw after whom the Torah portion including the Ten Commandments is named.
+The second one is Bilaam (Balak) who describes how to produce a Messiah.

-The story begins by first introducing King Balak, then the Prophet Bilaam:
+The story begins by introducing Balak, the king of Moab, as follows::